5 Oct 2024

 A sign on Highcliff Road towards the Otago Peninsula warning drivers to take extreme care.
 Photo: RNZ/Tess Brunton

 Otago residents are today taking stock in the wake of widespread floods.
-What you need to know about roads, essential services, where to get help, and today's weather.
+We've collected what you need to know about roads, today's weather, essential services, where to get help.

 Today's situation at a glance

-Dunedin and the Clutha District remain under a state of emergency, houses have been flooded in Dunedin, people have been evacuated, and there are water and power outages in some areas.
+Dunedin and the Clutha District remain under a state of emergency, houses have been flooded in Dunedin, people have been evacuated, and there are water outages in some areas.

-Across Otago more than 130 roads and highways are closed, with widespread slips, blocks and damage - but both Dunedin City Council and Clutha District Council have urged people not to venture out unnecessarily.
+Across Otago, 130 roads and highways were closed on Saturday morning with widespread slips, blocks and damage - and by 1pm, more than 60 remained closed.
+But both Dunedin City Council and Clutha District Council have urged people not to venture out unnecessarily.

 If there are immediate threats to life or property, always dial 111 for Police, Fire or Ambulance.
 Local authorities are responsible for civil defence emergency management in their area.